Labliterati: the LabLit team

 Jennifer Rohn

-Jenny is a cell biologist at the MRC Laboratory for Molecular Cell Biology at University College London and a part-time novelist and science communicator.
-A lapsed American, Jenny appears occasionally on TV, radio, documentaries, podcasts, live panels and in print as a science/lit/art/culture pundit, and blogs about the scientific lifestyle at Mind the Gap on Nature Network.
-She is the author of a novel about scientists, Experimental Heart, and her writing has appeared in magazines such as Nature, Science Online, The Scientist, Chemistry & Industry, Bioessays, and The Biochemist.
+Jenny runs a cell biology lab at University College London and is a part-time novelist and science communicator.
+A lapsed American, Jenny appears occasionally on TV, radio, documentaries, podcasts, live panels and in print as a science/lit/art/culture pundit, tweets as @jennyrohn and blogs about the scientific lifestyle at Mind the Gap on Occam’s Typewriter.
+She is the author of three novels about scientists: Experimental Heart, The Honest Look, and Cat Zero.
+Her writing has appeared in places such as the BBC News, The Guardian, Nature and The Times.
+Learn more at her personal website.

 Staff